Snazzie/red-badger-coding-test/README.md

 #### input format

 ```
-5  3           // top right boundary of mars
+5  3           // top right boundary of mars (max value is 50 for both x and y)
 1  1  E        // starting position and direction of first rover
 RFRFRFRF       // command sequence for first rover